How to Create Consistent Characters in Stable Diffusion (2026 Complete Guide)

 8. Background Removal Protocols

 Do not let the background contaminate your character’s identity.
 Background removal is an absolute necessity.
-Use Rembg or the heavy-duty selection tools in Adobe Photoshop to isolate your subject.
+Use RemBG or the heavy-duty selection tools in Adobe Photoshop to isolate your subject.
 If your character is consistently standing in a sunny park in every training photo, the model will eventually believe that "sunny park" is part of the character’s skin.
 Keep the focus purely on the person.

 9. High-Fidelity Resolution Standards